Full Ellipsoid Embeddings and Toric Mutations

-Finally, the cycles built in Proposition \ref{prp:local interior} are equidistant in our coordinates for $T^2$, but the straight cycles we just built are sufficiently close to $\del \sigma_1$ (In this metric sense, Figure \ref{fig:Conn_Dimer} is misleading for visual purposes.).
-Using the notation of Proposition \ref{prp:local interior}, we promptly see that this is not a problem, since we can move apart these close cycles -- thought to be given by $\phi_2$ constant -- until their projection to $T^2$ become equidistant, by moving only in the corresponding $\rho_2$ direction.
+Finally, the cycles built in Proposition \ref{prp:local interior} are equidistant in our coordinates for $T^2$, but the straight cycles we just built are sufficiently close to $\del \sigma_1$.
+(In this metric sense, Figure \ref{fig:Conn_Dimer} is misleading for visual purposes.)
+Using the notation of Proposition \ref{prp:local interior}, we promptly see that this is not a problem, since we can move apart these close cycles -- thought to be given by $\phi_2$ constant -- until their projections to $T^2$ become equidistant, by moving only in the corresponding $\rho_2$ direction.
 The symplectic condition \eqref{eq:Symp_Amoeba} is readily checked, by taking the first curve the horizontal ones in the coamoeba part, and the second curves vertical ones, so $d\rho_1^1 = d\rho_1^2 = 0$, $d\rho_2^1 = d\rho_2^2 > 0$, $d\phi_2^2 = 0$.

-All these connecting surfaces can be made to project into sufficiently small regions in the almost-toric fibrations, in particular inside the neighborhood $\mN$ of our given symplectic-tropical curve $\SC(\Gamma)$.
+All these connecting surfaces can be made to project into sufficiently small regions in the almost toric fibrations, in particular inside the neighborhood $\mN$ of our given symplectic-tropical curve $\SC(\Gamma)$.
 This concludes the proof of Theorem \ref{prp:symp_trop}.

 From now on, we will ease notation by calling $\SC$ the symplectic-tropical curve obtained in Theorem \ref{prp:symp_trop} from $\SC: \Gamma \to P_X$.
-At this stage, Theorem \ref{prp:symp_trop} allows us to construct symplectic surfaces $C(\SC)\sse X$ associated to symplectic-tropical curves $\SC\sse B$, for an almost-toric fibration $\pi:X\lr B$.
-The upcoming Subsection \ref{subsec:Combinatorics} shall now address the general combinatorics appearing in the ATBD associated to Del Pezzo surfaces, which are crucial for the construction of the required symplectic-tropical curves used in our prove of Theorem \ref{thm:main} in Section \ref{sec:proofmain}.
+At this stage, Theorem \ref{prp:symp_trop} allows us to construct symplectic surfaces $C(\SC)\sse X$ associated to symplectic-tropical curves $\SC\sse B$, for an almost toric fibration $\pi:X\lr B$.
+The upcoming Subsection \ref{subsec:Combinatorics} shall now address the general combinatorics appearing in the ATBD associated to Del Pezzo surfaces, which are crucial for the construction of the required symplectic-tropical curves used in our proof of Theorem \ref{thm:main} in Section \ref{sec:proofmain}.